 We have included three real-life examples of Near-Death Experience - Jane, Anne, and Mary.
 What we intend to do is show practical examples of what people experienced when they became close to death.
 The accounts of NDE are fairly similar.
 People usually talk about seeing and feeling the same things.

 Theory of Afterlife makes predictions about what happens at the end of life.
-In short, we talk about how awareness expands into a realm of unlimited time and space.
+In short, we talk about how awareness expands into a realm of unlimited time and space [Postulate 8].
 The theory explains how we capture each moment of life, which over time, creates an unlimited realm of time and space.
 We do not believe that one can "cross over" into afterlife and then come back to talk about it.
 The mathematics of afterlife won't allow it.
 This can more accurately be described as seeing what lies ahead as if someone stands outside a room to see what's inside.
 They do not have to go into the room to get an idea of what is inside.
 So it is with NDE.

 That being said, the similarities across reports of NDE are striking.
 People report the same type of things coming from different cultures, spoken languages, and ages.
 The similarities point to NDE being based on absolute fact, as opposed to hallucinations created by the mind.

-The concept people come back with is exactly what you would expect to see given the tenets of Proof of Afterlife.
+The concept people come back with is exactly what you would expect to see given the postulates of Proof of Afterlife.
 The accounts usually include life in review, being outside one's body, seeing a bright light, encountering people of the past, peace, and not wanting to return.
 These are exactly the types of things we would expect to see.

 In 2015, Jane Doe (a pseudonym to protect the individual), a 42-year-old woman from the United States, suffered a severe cardiac arrest while at home.
 Her family performed CPR while waiting for emergency services to arrive, and she was resuscitated in the hospital after several minutes of unconsciousness.
 During this time, Jane experienced what she later described as a profoundly transformative near-death experience (NDE).
 Her account aligns closely with the common elements described in NDE literature, making it a valuable case study for understanding these phenomena.
 Here is a summary of Jane's Near-Death Experience.